 By Dustin Cowell

-Next up in our “Behind the Bench” series focusing on our hockey operations staff traveling to Stockton to lead the Heat this upcoming season is Assistant Coach Domenic Pittis.
+In the second installment of our “Behind the Bench” series focusing on our hockey operations staff traveling to Stockton to lead the Heat this upcoming season, we turn our attention to Assistant Coach Todd Gill.